MatrixManAtYrService/lifecycle-snapshots/README.md

 'develop' depends on 'run', so it calls 'run' before it builds a snapshot.
 This ensures that the run snapshot is available for 'develop' to layer on.

-This kind of dependency management is what 'make' is for, there's probably a more elegant way.
-When I become a 'make' wizard, I'll implement it here.
+This kind of dependency management is what `make` is for, there's probably a more elegant way.
+When I become a `make` wizard, I'll implement it here.

 ## Container and image storage
 Try these commands: